magomimmo/lightning-dev-site/tutorial/01-lncli.md

 * `rpcuser=kek` and `rpcpass=kek` sets default credentials for authenticating clients to the `btcd` instance;
 * `txindex=1` is required so that the `lnd` client is able to query historical transactions from `btcd`.

+> NOTE: For a full list of all the `btcd.conf` options see [sample-btcd.com](https://github.com/Roasbeef/btcd/blob/master/sample-btcd.conf)

 ### Configuring btcctl command line client

 Considering that during the tutorial we're going to use more times the `btcctl` command line client to interact with `btcd`, we're going to configure its `btcctl.conf` counterpart as well.